Apr 25, 2023

 Corrective surgery is not only for botched liposuction.

 Corrective surgery is also suitable for those who wish to undergo a second body sculpting surgery.
-For example, patients who have undergone liposuction, fat grafting or gynecomastia surgeries gained massive weight over the years or, due to the natural ageing of a body, who wish to reduce the fat pockets on specific body parts.
+For example, patients who have undergone liposuction before but have gained weight over the years or, lose the contour due to natural ageing.

 Non-invasive fat reductions offered at low prices have been mushrooming everywhere.
 Some are provided by slimming salons and spas.
 But how many non-invasive fat removal treatments have met your expectations?